Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC)

 The application of Preston's approach in archaeology to address questions beyond hierarchies and rankings is a less easy task, because of the heterogeneity and incompleteness of data on ``movement of people, goods and capital''.
-For example, despite it is often possible to identify the origin and destination of an object/good movement, such data limitations make defining the intermediate steps really challenging.
+For example, although it is often possible to identify the origin and destination of an object, such data limitations make defining the intermediate steps really challenging.
 Still, in some cases, the archaeological record provides enough useful information on the exchange of goods or cultural influences among settlements (see for example \citealp{paliou_and_bevan_2016} on Bronze Age Crete, or \citealp{nakoinz_2013b} on Early Iron Age Germany or \citealp{da_vela_2014} on Archaic/Roman northern Etruria).

-In this line, an even more difficult open challenge is to understand whether and how settlements located in a certain territory did organize at regional level.
-To what extent did the communities cooperate or compete?
+In this line, an even more difficult unresolved issue is whether and how settlements located in a certain territory were organized at the regional level.
+The existence of a certain degree of regional organization can be tackled by techniques for the analysis of site distributions such as nearest-neighbor analysis (\citealp{PSG1979}).
+Hence it is possible to distinguish between randomly distributed and clustered (organized) settlements, whilst more complex matters remain out of reach.
+To what extent did past communities cooperate or compete?
 Were they just struggling for their individual benefit or were they aware of their interdependence?
-These are just few questions that can in principle be addressed quantitatively by means of formal models.
+These are just a few questions that can in principle be addressed quantitatively by means of formal models.
 But what kind of data is suitable to be used for hypothesis selection when dealing with this class of issues?

-Here, we propose to gain a better understanding on these important topics by analyzing terrestrial transportation infrastructures (TTI).
-Indeed, the nets of roads that existed in a territory might encode the footprint of processes and interactions at regional scale.
-Starting from the Bronze Age, but even more with the advent of the Iron Age, the increasing social complexity and the accumulation of resources, set the conditions for humans to have both the incentive and the capability to build roads \citep{earle_1991, lay_1992}.
+Here, we propose to gain a better understanding about these important topics by analyzing terrestrial transportation infrastructures (TTI).
+Indeed, the system of roads that existed in a territory might encode the footprint of processes and interactions at the regional scale.
+Starting from the Bronze Age, but even more with the advent of the Iron Age, the increasing social complexity and the accumulation of resources set the conditions for humans to have both the incentive and the capability to build roads \citep{earle_1991, lay_1992}.
 Constructed roads flourished along with the development of urban societies, when performing cuts, building bridges, or removing obstacles became both necessary and affordable.